Vjameli/Vjameli.github.io/_pages/about.md

 - I am PhD student in Operations Research at the [University of Toronto](https://www.utoronto.ca/) supervised by Prof. [Timothy C.Y.
 Chan](https://chan.mie.utoronto.ca/).
-- My interests are in theoretical aspects of mathematical optimization and its applications in healthcare.
+- My interests lie in the theoretical aspects of mathematical optimization and its applications in healthcare.
 - In the past, I have worked on improving and automating treatment planning for external beam radiotherapy.
 - Currently, I am studying the magnet design problem.
-The goal is to generalize the theory of magnet design to accomodate arbitrarily complex magnetic fields.
+The goal is to generalize the theory of magnet design to accommodate arbitrarily complex magnetic fields.
 This way, magnets for MRI-LINACS systems can be designed optimally for the first time.

 <br>